lucasl36/lucasl36/README.md

 Hi, I'm @lucasl36!

-Born and living in Brazil right now!
+Born, raised and living in Brazil right now!

-Currently working as a full stack developer for Sankhya,
+Currently working as a fullstack developer for Sankhya.

 In the meantime I've been boosting my coding skills,
 revisiting the basics, studiyng new things and developing personal projects!